 To access Tablestore, you must have an AccessKey pair that consists of an AccessKey ID and AccessKey secret to verify your identity.
 The following types of AccessKey pairs are supported:

 - The AccessKey pair of an Alibaba Cloud account.
-To obtain the AccessKey pair of an Alibaba Cloud account, perform the following operations:
+To obtain the AccessKey pair of an Alibaba Cloud account, take the following steps:

-- The AccessKey pair of a RAM user.
-To obtain the AccessKey pair of an Alibaba Cloud
+- The AccessKey pair of a RAM user who is granted with permissions to access Tablestore.
+To obtain the AccessKey pair of a RAM user, take the following steps:

 - Use your Alibaba Cloud account to log on to RAM.
 Create a RAM user or use an existing RAM user.